eneskarpuz/react-native-drag-text-editor/README.md

 License
 ----
-This project is licenced under the [MIT License](https://opensource.org/licenses/mit-license.html).
+This project is licensed under the [MIT License](https://opensource.org/licenses/mit-license.html).